matthew-kissinger/radar/README.md

 ## Usage
 1. Enter a task in the provided input field.
-2. Choose an action from the drop-down menu:
-    - Start: Begins a new task and stores the results.
-    - Next: Continues the previous task with new rounds of research.
-    - Finish: Ends the current task and provides a final report.
-3. Define the number of rounds for the task.
+2. Define the number of rounds for the task.
-4. Submit the form to initiate the autonomous research agent.
+3. Submit the form to initiate the autonomous research agent.

 ## Endpoints
 - `/` (GET, POST): The main application interface for starting, continuing, or finishing tasks.